Nicolelam8891/things_I_learned_blog/JavaScript/LeetCodeMethods/forLoopAndMapTwoSum.md

  * @return {number[]}
  */
 var twoSum = function(nums, target) {
-    // Create a map to store the difference and its index let numMap = new Map();
+    // First, I create a map to store numbers and their corresponding indices let numMap = new Map();

-    // Loop through the array
+    // Second, I create a forLoop
     for (let i = 0; i < nums.length; i++) {
-        let num = nums[i]; // Current number
-        let complement = target - num; // Complement needed to reach target
+        let num = nums[i]; // This is the current number let complement = target - num; // Complement needed to reach target

-        // Check if the complement exists in the map if (numMap.has(complement)) {
+        // Third, write a conditional to check if the complement exists in the map if (numMap.has(complement)) {
             // If it exists, return the indices return [numMap.get(complement), i];
         }
+        //The function checks if the complement exists in the numMap, if it does, it means that the complement and the currently number num add up to the target

-        // If it doesn't exist, add the number and its index to the map numMap.set(num, i);
+        // If the complement does not exist in the map, the current number num and its index i are added to the map numMap.set(num, i);
     }